trbjo/bob-launcher/README.md

 ## Plugins

-Extend BobLauncher's functionality with plugins.
+You will need plugins to be able to do anything useful.
 Check out the available plugins at [GitHub](https://github.com/trbjo/bob-launcher-plugins)

 ## Performance